Tag: Sexual Assault (Page 1 of 2)

 Spiritual Grooming

 My intention is not to justify deconstruction or critiquing the Church; no one needs permission to do those things.
-My purpose is to address pastoral practices, such as teaching and culture building, that promote only “seeing the good.”
-By dismissing very real concerns, they are ultimately employing elements that resemble grooming and enable abuse.
+I aim to address pastoral practices, such as teaching and culture building, that promote only “seeing the good.”
+By dismissing genuine concerns, they are ultimately employing elements that resemble grooming and enable abuse.
 As a reminder, I’ll continue to refer to this as spiritual grooming.
 And to be clear, it’s not that I don’t want to “see the good.”
-Believe it or not, I’ve always been hopeful when it comes to the church.
-It’s the reason that I’ve stayed connected to it and worked on staff for so long.
+Believe it or not, I’ve always been hopeful about the church; it’s why I’ve stayed connected to it and worked on staff for so long.

-Unfortunately, in my practice as a professional clinical counselor, I hear so many people dismiss their own traumatic abuse.
+Unfortunately, in my practice as a professional clinical counselor, I hear so many people dismiss their traumatic abuse.
 They’ll say things like, “…but I’m not a victim,” “I’m not supposed to live in a victim mentality,” “In my suffering, I’ll receive a blessing,” or “God doesn’t give us more than we can handle” because they’ve been taught to dismiss it.
 I’ve also heard clients dismiss a clearly abusive situation by suggesting that they couldn’t trust their feelings.
-Or, they excuse their pastor’s behavior because they were told that they misread the situation and know he couldn’t do “that” because he’s a “good man of God.”
+Or, they excuse their pastor’s behavior because they were told they misread the situation and know he couldn’t do “that” because he’s a “good man of God.”

-Often, there’s a teaching they received that told them they were not victims and that their feelings weren’t facts.
-There’s often an encouragement to embrace suffering, like Jesus.
-Or that they need to submit to those in spiritual authority because it’s “biblical.”
-In some cases, the teaching reminds them that God desires their holiness more than their happiness.
+Often, they received a teaching that told them they were not victims and that their feelings weren’t facts.
+They were often encouraged to embrace suffering, like Jesus, or to submit to those in spiritual authority because it was “biblical.”
+In some cases, the teaching reminded them that God desires their holiness more than their happiness.

 Authority & Submission